noddos/noddos/README.md

 # Noddos - A device-aware firewall

 The Noddos client monitors network traffic in the home- or enterprise network, identifies IOT and other devices and dynamically applies device-specific ACLs to the traffic of the identified devices.
 Its goal is to identify and stop rogue traffic from devices that have been breached, for example when a device is being used in a DDOS attack.
 The ACLs are downloaded from the cloud and are generated based on traffic stats uploaded anonymously by the Noddos client.
 You can install the Noddos client on Linux-based (DIY) routers and firewalls and on Home Gateways running firmware from the Lede project.
-For more information see the [Noddos website](https://www.noddos.io/).

 ## Client Overview